 To improve my own poems, I read the masters.
 Here are selections from those poems which I find most inspiring and noteworthy.

 - Poems are arranged by poet.
 Poets will be arranged alphabetically by last name, but alphabetization is work-in-progress as of 2020-01-26.
 Alphabetization excludes titles and other post-nominals.
-Poets are listed under their full given names unless they are better known by another moniker, like Lord Byron.
+Poets are listed under their full birth names, unless, like Lord Byron, they are better known by another moniker.

 - Unless otherwise noted, I provide excerpts, not full poems.

-- Although all entries here are favorites, strong markup indicates a piece which made a particularly powerful impression.
+- All entries here are favorites, but strong markup indicates one which made a particularly powerful impression.